elucidata/ogre2/notes.md

 ## Questions

 ### Key Path Events

-In addition to the `change` event emitted by Ogre, should an event be emitted for each changed key path?
-Example:
+> In addition to the `change` event emitted by Ogre, should an event be emitted  for each changed key path?

+**Exploration:**

 ``` javascript
 var data= new Ogre({